Amitabha01/Journey_mate/README.md

 ---

-Thank you for choosing Journey Mate App V1.
+Thank you for choosing Journey Mate App.
 We wish you safe and happy travels!

+---

+## 👥 Contributors

+This project is developed collaboratively by the following team members:

+1. **Amitabha Jana** - Project Lead & Backend Developer
+   - **Contributions**: Led the project, developed backend services, coordinated development efforts, and worked on database integration and real-time features.

+2. **Rahul Kumar** - Frontend Developer
+   - **Contributions**: Worked on UI components, screens, and overall frontend design.

+3. **Hrithik Bhowmik** - QA Tester
+   - **Contributions**: Conducted extensive testing to ensure the app's functionality and quality.

+4. **Srilakha Bishwas** - UI/UX Designer
+   - **Contributions**: Designed the app's user interface and provided feedback on user experience improvements.

+5. **Pabitra Kumar Sarkar** - Market Researcher
+   - **Contributions**: Conducted market research and provided external insights to improve app usability and reach.

+---